Unionism in Ireland: Opposition to the 1985 Anglo-Irish Agreement

 In 1985 Prime Minister Margaret Thatcher signed an agreement at Hillsborough with the Irish Taoiseach, Garret FitzGerald.
-For the first time this appeared to give the Republic a direct role in the government of Northern Ireland.
+For the first time this gave the Republic a direct, consultative role in the government of Northern Ireland.
 An Anglo-Irish Intergovernmental Conference, with a locally based secretariat, would invite the Irish government to "put forward views on proposals" for major legislation concerning Northern Ireland.
 Proposals, however, would only be on matters that are "not the responsibility of a devolved administration in Northern Ireland".
 The implication for unionists was that if they wished to limit Dublin's influence, they would have to climb down from insistence on majority rule and think again as to how nationalists might be accommodated at Stormont.

 The unionist reaction, Thatcher recalled in her memoirs, was "worse than anyone had predicted to me".
-The Ulster Unionist Party (UUP) and Democratic Unionist Party (DUP) led an "Ulster says No" campaign against the Anglo-Irish or Hillsborough Agreement, that included strikes, civil disobedience and a mass resignation of unionist MPs from Westminster and suspensions of district council meetings.
+The UUP and Parsley's Democratic Unionist Party jointly led an "Ulster says No" campaign against the Anglo-Irish Agreement, that included strikes, civil disobedience and a mass resignation of their MPs from Westminster and suspensions of district council meetings.
 In the largest unionist protest since Ulster Day 1912, on 23 November 1985 upwards of a hundred thousand rallied outside Belfast City Hall.
 "Where do the terrorists return to for sanctuary?"
 Paisley asked the crowd: "To the Irish Republic and yet Mrs. Thatcher tells us the Republic may have some say in our province.
 We say, Never!
 Never!
 Never!
 Never!".

-Unionists, however, found themselves isolated, opposing a Conservative government and with a Westminster Opposition, Labour, that was sympathetic to Irish unity.
+At Westminster, unionists found themselves isolated, opposing a Conservative government and a Labour opposition sympathetic to Irish unity.
 With no obvious political leverage, and possibly to prevent initiative passing to the loyalist paramilitaries, in November 1986 Paisley announced his own "third force": The Ulster Resistance Movement (URM) would "take direct action as and when required".
 Recruitment rallies were held in towns across Northern Ireland and thousands were said to have joined.
 Despite importing arms, some of which were passed on to the UVF and UDA, for the URM the call for action never came.
 By the fourth anniversary of the accord, unionist protests against the Anglo-Irish Agreement were drawing only token support.

 In March 1991, the two unionist parties agreed with the SDLP and Alliance arrangements for political talks on the future of Northern Ireland.
-In their submission to the inter-party talks in 1992, the Ulster Unionists said they could envisage a range of cross-border bodies so long as these were under the control of the Northern Assembly, did not involve an overarching all-Ireland Council, and were not designed to be developed in the direction of joint authority.
+In their submission to the inter-party talks in 1992, the UUP said they could envisage a range of cross-border bodies so long as these were under the control of the Northern Assembly, did not involve an overarching all-Ireland Council, and were not designed to be developed in the direction of joint authority.
 While prepared to accommodate an Irish Dimension unionists, at a minimum, were looking for a settlement not an "unsettlement".